Bents Basin State Conservation Area

 Park entry fees:

 $8 per vehicle per day.
-The park has pay and display machines that accept both coin and card.
+The park has pay and display machines - cash and credit cards accepted.

 - All Parks Pass - For all parks in NSW (including Kosciuszko NP) $190 (1 year) / $335 (2 years)